camjw/CV/README.md

 #### Makers Academy (Sep 2018 to Dec 2018)

-I recieved a fellowship to Makers Academy, which is a 12 week intensive coding bootcamp focussing on:
+I received a fellowship to Makers Academy, which is a 12 week intensive coding bootcamp focussing on web development.
+While I was there I used:

-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Express
-- RSpec, Jasmine, Git
+- RSpec, Jasmine

 #### University of Oxford (Sep 2012 - Jun 2016)

-- Studied Mathematics and took mostly algebra modules.
+- Studied Mathematics and took mostly algebra modules (not a great conversation starter).
 - Received first class honours for BA and MMath in Mathematics and graduated in the top ten of my year.
 I was offered a funded D.Phil place.
-- In my fourth year I wrote a dissertation for which I recieved a first.
+- In my fourth year I wrote a dissertation for which I received a first.

 ## Experience

 **Mako Global Derivatives** (Nov 2017 - Jun 2018)
 *Trainee trader*
-- I worked on the Short Term Interest Rates options desk.
+- I worked on the Short Term Interest Rates options desk (also not a great conversation starter).
 - I proactively developed several products for the desk to improve our efficiency (e.g. an automatic alert when liquidity dropped for selected securities).
 For this I almost exclusively used Python and was entirely self-directed.
 - I also used TensorFlow to write an AI which would decide whether to hold a security or not but, unsurprisingly, it was not particularly accurate.

 **HM Treasury** (Apr 2017 - Nov 2017)
 *Policy Adviser*
 - My role was in the Financial Services group on EU strategy, responsible for Crown Dependencies and Overseas Territories market access policy.
+I did a lot of Brexit-y stuff.
 - I also project managed 12 cross-cutting work streams across the Financial Services group.

 **Universität Stuttgart** (Jun 2015 - Aug 2015)
 *Research Assistant*
-- Recieved funding to work on an original problem related to the representation theory of orthogonal groups.
+- Received funding to work on an original problem related to the representation theory of orthogonal groups.
 Solved it by the end of my time in Stuttgart.
+Funnily enough, people don't seem too keen to talk about this...

 ### Interests

-- Cooking, eating, running
+- My main hobby is cooking, and recently I've started fermenting things (not everyone is as pleased about this as I am).
+Tied into my enjoyment of cooking is eating.
+- I listen to a lot of music, my favorite artists are Fat Freddy's Drop, Radiohead and, recently, Jon Hopkins.
+- My favorite TV show is Arrested Development.